 WIDU acts similar to an incubator with an individual approach to support the African diaspora in promoting African micro and small businesses.

-WIDU.africa partners with members of the North and Sub-Saharan African diaspora in Germany, Austria, Switzerland and France to provide micro and small businesses in Africa with financial support and coaching, to support their sustainable and inclusive development, and the creation and retention of jobs.
+WIDU.africa partners with members of the North and Sub-Saharan African diaspora in Austria, France, Germany, Netherlands, Norway, Sweden and Switzerland to provide micro and small businesses in Africa with financial support and coaching, to support their sustainable and inclusive development, and the creation and retention of jobs.

 Panel discussion on integrating the diaspora in development cooperation